fairnessforensics/wiggum/_sources/docs_overview.rst.txt

 -------------------------------------

-We provide the following detailed documentation if you want to contribute to Wiggum or exte4nd it for your own use.
+We provide the following detailed documentation if you want to contribute to Wiggum or extend it for your own use.

 * Basic dev setup:
 * How to add new trends